Multiple shells in supernova 2023ixf support the jittering jets explosion mechanism (JJEM): Identifying photospheric shells in SN 2023ixf

 We examine the photospheric radius $R_{\rm ph} (t)$ that \cite{Zimmermanetal2024} calculated in their thorough analysis of SN 2023ixf and give in a table: {\href{https://static-content.springer.com/esm/art Figure \ref{fig:Graph1} presents the photospheric radius that \cite{Zimmermanetal2024} calculated at early days (stars and pentagons) as in their Figure 2.
 We use the same time scale as \cite{Zimmermanetal2024}, who took it from \cite{Yaronetal2023}, but note that the explosion time is uncertain.
 The time $t=0$ corresponds to the first observed brightening due to the explosion. \cite{Yaronetal2023} estimated the uncertainty in the time to be about one hour.
 The explosion at the center of the star has started earlier.
 In Figure \ref{fig:Graph2}, we present the photospheric radii that \cite{Zimmermanetal2024} calculated at later times.

 \cite{Zimmermanetal2024} argued for a constant photosphere until $t \simeq 2.75 \dday$.
 We instead find that there are two photospheric shells during that time.
 We fit two straight lines to the points in Figure \ref{fig:Graph1}.
-Shell 1 that we fit through the first four point (green stars) corresponds to a velocity of $v_{\rm S1}=12,152 \pm 4256 \km \s^{-1}$, and Shell 2 that we fit through the green pentagons, to $v_{\rm S2}=9,350 \pm 598 \km \s^{-1}$.
-In Figure \ref{fig:Graph2}, we extend the time, and find a time period, represented by the green pluses, where the photosphere increases linearly, this is Shell 3 with a velocity of $v_{\rm S3}=5,152 \pm 1214 \km \s^{-1}$.
+Shell 1 that we fit through the first four point (green stars) corresponds to a velocity of $v_{\rm S1}=12,152 \pm 4256 \km \s^{-1}$, and Shell 2 that we fit through the green pentagons, to $v_{\rm S2}=9,350 \pm 598 \km \s^{-1}$; these lines are the fit through the points of the ejecta photosphere only, not including the photosphere (stellar radius) at $t=0$.
+In Figure \ref{fig:Graph2}, we extend the time, and find a time period, represented by the green pluses, where the photosphere increases linearly, this is Shell 3 with a velocity of $v_{\rm S3}=5,152 \pm 1214 \km \s^{-1}$ as fitted through the points of photospheric radii but not through the center.
+The three fitted lines through the ejecta photospheric radii $R_{\rm ph} (t)$ cross the expected stellar radius at $t=0$, as should be for expanding ballistic (more or less) shells.

 Shell 1 expands, and the photosphere moves outward with it.
-As it becomes optically thin (transparent), the photosphere expands more slowly as it recedes in the ejecta's mass coordinate.
+As it starts to become transparent (optically thin), the photosphere expands more slowly as it recedes in the ejecta's mass coordinate.
 In the transition from Shell 1 to Shell 2, the photosphere also decreases in radius, suggesting that Shell 1 carries little mass.
 Then the slower, denser Shell 2 catches up with the photosphere and becomes the photosphere, with linear growth.
 Later, Shell 2 becomes optically thin, and the photosphere expansion slows down again as it recedes in the ejecta.
 At about $t \simeq 45 \dday$, Shell 3 catches up and makes the photosphere.
-The photosphere expands linearly until Shell 3 becomes optically thin at $t \simeq 70 \dday$.
+The photosphere expands linearly until Shell 3 becomes optically thin at $t \simeq 71 \dday$.